 Two places.
 Here and there.
-And because there is here and there and they are in two different places, everything else can exists.
+And because there is here and there and they are in two different places, everything else can exist.
 Everything.

 I can see it all so clearly.
 It’s humbling.
-It’s beautiful.
+And, it’s beautiful.
 It’s strange.
 I play around with my memories and the threads that connect.
 Practice my orientation.